nickerso/journal-website/content/pages/instructions-to-authors.md

 Instructions to Authors
 -----------------------
-The main task for a *Physiome* paper is to provide a citable link between a published, validated model and its instance in the [Physiome Model Repository (PMR)](https://models.physiomeproject.org).
-The model files submitted to the PMR must fulfill the demands of reusibility stated by the Physiome Project (LINK HERE).
+The main task for a *Physiome* paper is to provide a citable link between a published, validated model and its instance in the [Physiome Model Repository (PMR)](https://models.physiomeproject.org) or corresponding repository or database.
+The model files submitted must fulfill the demands of reusibility stated by the [Physiome Project](https://physiomeproject.org).
 All submissions to *Physiome* must also be associated with one, or more, articles accepted by peer-reviewed physiology, bioengineering or biophysics journals, here refered to as a *primary publication*.
 Authors are encouraged to prepare their Physiome submission(s) in parallel to the primary paper.
 Submissions will not be curated and evaluated until the primary paper is accepted, but authors will be able to access and share their submission via the PMR.
+Please contact *Physiome* (physiome@physiomeproject.org) if you have any queries.

 ### 1. Preparing your submission
-Submissions should be prepared using the Overleaf template or MS Word template.
-Please contact *Physiome* if you have any queries.
+Submissions should be prepared using the Overleaf template (LINK) or MS Word template (LINK).
 These templates will provide the main document for the submission, but the submission must include all resources required to evaluate the reproducibility, reusability, and discoverability of the submission.
 As described in the templates, such resources can be directly included in the Overleaf project or zip archive, or linked to via appropriate online repositories or databases.

 * **1.1 Information included in your *Physiome* paper **

-A *Physiome* paper is a description of the model submitted to the PMR.
+A *Physiome* paper is a description of the model submitted to the repository.
 If the model code submitted is complete, all parameter values, units, etc will be included in the files and do not to be printed in the article.
-The paper should include: i) reference(s) to  the primary paper(s); ii) figures showing that the code simulates the same graphs as shown in the primary paper; iii) any modifications made to the model, including motivations and origina thereof; iv) references to the origins of the parameter values, if other than the primary paper; v) a brief explanation of the biological system modelled.
+The paper should include: i) reference(s) to  the primary paper(s); ii) figures showing that the code simulates the same graphs as shown in the primary paper; iii) any modifications made to the model, including motivations and origin; iv) references to the origins of the parameter values, if other than the primary paper; v) a brief explanation of the biological system modelled.

 It is encouraged that the authors of the primary primary paper are included in the *Physiome* paper.
 The *Physiome* team can help with reaching out to them if needed.

 * **1.2 SOME INSTRUCTIONS ABOUT FIGURES AND MODEL FILES.
 I GUESS THESE DEPENDS ON THE SUBMISSION SYSTEM.**

-InstructionsInstructionsInstructionsInstructionsInstructionsInstructionsInstructionsInstructionsInstructionsInstructionsInstructions

 ### 2. Types of submissions
 The following types of submissions will be considered for publication in *Physiome*.
+[Here you can find templates and examples for the different types of submissions.](articles.html)  (LINK)

 * **2.1 Original submission**